microsoft/pyright/docs/type-concepts-advanced.md

 v3 = add(1.3, "hi") # Error
 ```

+### Conditional Types and Type Variables

-When checking the implementation of a function that uses constrained type variables in its signature, the type checker must verify that type consistency is guaranteed.
-Consider the following example, where the input parameter and return type are both annotated with a constrained type variable.
+When checking the implementation of a function that uses type variables in its signature, the type checker must verify that type consistency is guaranteed.
+Consider the following example, where the input parameter and return type are both annotated with a type variable.
 The type checker must verify that if a caller passes an argument of type `str`, then all code paths must return a `str`.
 Likewise, if a caller passes an argument of type `float`, all code paths must return a `float`.

 ```python
 def add_one(value: _StrOrFloat) -> _StrOrFloat: